Welcome to issue no. 1 / 2008 of EWC News. 2 April 2008

 Revised EWC agreement for Panasonic

 A new EWC agreement for the Japanese electronics company Panasonic was signed in Paris on 8th February 2008 - it is subject to UK law.
 The "Panasonic European Congress" (PEC), the official name of the 1995 founded EWC, meets once a year chaired by the employer, it consists of 27 employee representatives from twelve countries.
 The new agreement extends the session by an additional meeting day.
 From now on all documents are translated into all relevant languages.
 A three-member Employee Representative Committee (ERC = presidium) meets four times a year.
-By contrast, a claim to training and to form internal working groups (on issues such as working conditions and the like) could not be reached.
+By contrast, a claim to training and to form internal working groups (on topics such as working conditions and similar) could not be reached.
 The negotiations were accompanied by Prof Dr Ulrich Zachert of the University of Hamburg, who also acts as a legal adviser of the training and consultancy network "euro-workscouncil.net".

 One of Europe's first legal proceedings in an EWC matter took place in 1998 at Panasonic in the face of a plant closure in Longwy (France) and the then following relocation to Peine (Germany).
 The employee side then lost the trial in the second instance for formal reasons.
 To avoid such situations, every EWC should provide in its standing orders rules of decision-making and assigning of authority.